Skip to Content

 Emotion coaching is one piece of a new, innovative treatment model for parents/caregivers of children struggling with various mental health issues and emotional regulation challenges, called EFFT.

-EFFT stands for Emotion-Focused Family Therapy.
+EFFT stands for Emotionally Focused Family Therapy.

 EFFT teaches parents practical skills and techniques for supporting their children regardless of their age.
 Parents and caregivers are also supported to work through their own fears and emotional reactions that may impact the child’s ability to learn healthy emotional self-regulation.